-The excellent news is that most Railjets are equipped with an on-board restaurant which offers pleasant opportunities for a quick snack or even a proper meal.
-You can also feel free to take all dishes and beverages to your seat for your convenience.
-Railjet offers a great selection of meals including soups, salads, sandwiches and so on.
+Most Railjet trains are equipped with an on-board restaurant which offers plenty of options for a quick snack or even a proper meal.
+You can also go to the board restaurant, buy snack items, and take them back to your seat.
+Railjet offers a great selection of meals including soups, salads, sandwiches and sweets.
 On trains without a restaurant, the catering team usually offers snacks through the mobile trolley service, so you won’t even have to leave your seat to grab a light snack.
-Moreover, if you plan to take any food or drinks on board with you, it won’t cause any troubles at all, unlike it does at the airport.

-After exploring the treasures of stunning Vienna, you’ll head to the railway station to continue your journey to Prague.
 The Railjet station in Vienna is Wien Hauptbahnhof, the main railway station of the Austrian capital located in the Favoriten district.
-If you arrive early and have some spare time, you may pop in the BahnhofCity Wien Hauptbahnhof.
-This large shopping centre was opened in 2014 and features a wide diversity of shops and restaurants.
-However, it’s important not to lose the track of time in order not to miss your train to Prague.
+If you arrive early and have some spare time, have a look around the BahnhofCity Wien Hauptbahnhof.
+This large shopping center inside the train station was opened in 2014 and features a wide diversity of shops and restaurants.

 You’ll arrive to Praha hlavni nadrazi, which dates back to 1871 and is now the busiest railway station in the whole Czech Republic.
 The station is in a convenient location near the city center, so you can reach such famous sights as the medieval Old Town Square with astronomical clock and the Charles Bridge in a 20-minute walk.

 How often does the train from Vienna to Prague run?